junxzm1990/x86-sok/README.md

 In `update_shuffleInfo_layout()`, the tool iterates every basic block and update its offsets inside executable file.

-Finally, the tool hooks the process of generating sections and add section `.gt` to store ground truth of binary disassembly.
+Finally, the tool hooks the process of generating sections and adds section `.gt` to store the ground truth of binary disassembly.

 ```c++
 // in gold/main.cc